Electrical Calculator

 This calculator provides a simple electricity cost estimate using device power, daily operating time, number of days, and a flat electricity rate per kWh.

-It is useful for quick estimates involving appliances, office equipment, small machines, lighting loads, or rough monthly energy cost checks.
+It is useful for quick estimates involving appliances, heaters, office equipment, small machines, lighting loads, or rough monthly energy cost checks.

 Inputs